robotscissors/blocipedia/README.md

 User roles and accounts were fairly easy to create, manage and integrate into the application using Devise.
 Without a doubt, it was easy to install and made validation in the application surprisingly a breeze.

-Feature upgrades were managed by using STRIPE, a payment solution.
-This was a little more tricky but the strip gem made it quick to get a demo going.

 ## Challenges
 I think the biggest challenge is with TDD.
 I really love the idea of TDD and BDD.
 Test driven development is smart and goals and benefits are crystal clear.
 Personally, I feel like it isn’t as intuitive as it should be and I strive to be a better tester.